Where Do Most Car Accidents Happen in Syracuse?

 While knowing the high-risk areas can help you stay more vigilant, driving responsibly and obeying traffic laws at all times is the best way to keep yourself and others safe on Syracuse streets and highways.

 If you are injured in a car accident that was someone else’s fault, the dedicated legal team at William Mattar Law Offices is here to help.
-Our experienced Syracuse personal injury lawyers will thoroughly investigate your case and fight to get you the compensation you need and deserve.
+Our experienced car accident lawyers will thoroughly investigate your case and fight to get you the compensation you need and deserve after a Syracuse car accident.

 Contact us today at (315) 444-4444 or through our online form for a free, no-obligation consultation.